SWIFTSIM/emulator/README.md

 Predicting Simulations
 ----------------------

-The SWIFT Emulator (henceforth 'the emulator') can predict a given scaling relation (the relationship between two output variables in a simulation, for instance the masses of galaxies and their size) when varying the underlying physical model simulated in a continuous way.
+The emulator can predict a given scaling relation
+(the relationship between two output variables in a simulation, for instance the masses of galaxies and their size) when varying the underlying physical model simulated in a continuous way.